-- Credit Card companies used to call me incessantly asking if I wanted to increase my Credit Limit, because you never know when something might go wrong and I needed some extra help.
+- Credit Card companies used to call me incessantly asking if I wanted to increase my Credit Limit, because you never know when something might go wrong, and I needed some extra help.

 - If I am negotiating a new Mortgage Term, the topic of Mortgage Insurance will inevitably come up, because it is important to protect my family in case something terrible happens.

-- When I call to talk about disability insurance, suddenly the topic of Catastrophic Illness insurance comes up.
+- When I call to talk about disability insurance, the topic of Catastrophic Illness insurance suddenly comes up.